andreasmhallberg/readingnotes/Buckwalter, 2007. Issues in Arabic Morphological Analysis.md

 - "run-on" words.
 No space after non-connecting letters.
 Common in semi-koenized expressions (*la šakk*) and idafa proper names (*ʿabd allāh*).
 33

-- "Approximately seven percent of the entries in the [Buckwalter] lexicon contain no discernible pattern morpheme." i.e. lonewords etc. 36
+- "Approximately seven percent of the entries in the [Buckwalter] lexicon contain no discernible pattern morpheme." i.e. loanwords, etc. 36

 - Regional variation in orthographical conventions in dialectal words.
 37